Dancers coordinate their body to move with the laws of physics.

 - Support individual and variable movement strategies in students

 An Australian dance scientist with a research focus on the biomechanics of dancer performance and injury.
 Luke’s research has involved collaboration with major ballet companies in the Australia and the UK.
-He has served on the board of directors of the International Association for Dance Medicine & Science and is the president of the Australian Society for Performing Arts Healthcare.
+He has served on the board of directors of the International Association for Dance Medicine & Science and is the vice president of the Australian Society for Performing Arts Healthcare.